 The earliest work on this project began in 2020, and the bulk of it took place in late 2021 and early 2022, during a continued period of euphoric valuations of both tech stocks and cryptocurrencies.
 As we finalized this project, both nosedived from their pandemic peaks after inflation concerns forced central banks around the world to raise interest rates.
 We hope this report provides worthwhile material to consider for creating organizations that require more than low interest rates to thrive, and to reflect on the meaning of value itself.

-Most who have made it past the summary need no introduction to Product Hunt.
-For those who do, the site launched in 2013 when founder Ryan Hoover decided to build a clearinghouse to replace the word-of-mouth process his peers used to promote products they liked or had built.
-The result was a social network for products — mostly, but not entirely, for apps — that relies on three types of users to function.
+Product Hunt, the internet's largest social network and clearinghouse for apps, launched in 2013 when founder Ryan Hoover decided to build a central location to replace the word-of-mouth process his peers used to promote tech products they liked or had built.
+The result was something of a twist on Reddit, but for software, relying on three types of users to function.
 There are the Makers, who build and release products on the site; the Hunters, who sponsor a product by promoting it to their followers (each product can only have one Hunter); and the audience, which upvotes and comments on individual products.

 Within three years, Product Hunt had become so vital to product launches — Zapier, Notion and Slack are just three of the companies once publicized there that went on to multi-billion dollar valuations — that it was acquired by AngelList for $20 million.
 Today, Product Hunt remains a key scouting location for venture capital firms looking for new investments; the site is "a must-read website in the VC world,” according to one firm partner, and a place where "venture capitalists flock to…as a sourcing mechanism", as another put it.
 The interest of VCs in Product Hunt is well justified, as one analysis found that "an investment strategy based on Product Hunt votes would have outperformed the majority of funds out there."